Kewenjing1020/StereoBVS/README.md

 This is the C++ code for our paper Automatic Streaming Segmentation of Stereo Video Using Bilateral Space.
 This implemetation is based on Visual Studio 2015 and OpenCV 2.4.

+### Introduction
+Give a sequence of left-view frames from a stereo video and the corrponding disparity images, this project can generate the foreground segmentation results for all frames.

 ### Quick start
 1. Put your left-view image sequences in `data\left_image_folder\`, and disparity image seqences in `data\disparity_image_folder`.
 The filenames of images should be in the form of 0.png, 1.png, 2.png, ...., etc.